cooliscool/LISA-on-SSD-mobilenet/README.md

 ```
 ## Credits
-Code adapted and modified by Ajmal Moochingal
+Code adapted and modified by sasebot.
 Original code credit goes to Tensorflow Authors.

 **this project is archived.
 I don't work on this anymore. but, anyone can feel free to use it or modify or do whatever you want.**